jamesqquick/nodejs-api-with-rapidapi-typescript-xata/ReadMe.md

 ## How To Use

 There is a branch for each corresponding YouTube video.
-The finished code for Part 1 is in the `part1...` branch, etc.
+The finished code for Part 1 is in the `part1...` branch, Part 2 is in the `part2...` branch, etc.

 ## Questions?